dsc-courses/practice.dsc10.com/problems/fa23-quizzes/quiz2/data-info.md

-The DataFrame `items` describes various items available to collect or purchase using bells, the currency used in the game _Animal Crossing: New Horizons.
+The DataFrame `items` describes various items available to collect or purchase using bells, the currency used in the game _Animal Crossing: New Horizons_.

 For each item, we have: